 Naturally Boost the Body’s Ability to Detox

-Fibre is important for microbial development and growth as well as promoting gut health.
-Chia seeds are a great way to get both soluble and insoluble fibre into one’s diet.
-As most individuals in the United States and other developed nations do not consume enough fibre, adding in chia seeds is a great way to start, however, consumption of fresh vegetables and fruit is also important.
+Fiber is important for microbial development and growth as well as promoting gut health.
+Chia seeds are a great way to get both soluble and insoluble fiber into one’s diet.
+As most individuals in the United States and other developed nations do not consume enough fiber, adding in chia seeds is a great way to start, however, consumption of fresh vegetables and fruit is also important.

-By building up good bacterial colonize in the gut ones immune system is given a friendly boost.
-Fibre-rich food, such as chia seeds, also provide the intestinal barrier with extra support, enhancing it’s protective function and reducing the burden other organs such as kidneys and the liver, would have to undertake if foreign bacteria and pathogens etc. entered the body.
+By building up good bacterial colonies in the gut one’s immune system is given a friendly boost.
+Fiber-rich food, such as chia seeds, also provides the intestinal barrier with extra support, enhancing it’s protective functions and reducing the burden other organs such as kidneys and the liver, would have to undertake if foreign bacteria and pathogens, etc. entered the body.
 By allowing the kidneys and liver to focus on their main roles, such as metabolic action and detoxification, the body will function better as a whole and natural detoxification pathways will work more smoothly, especially if waste is being excreted optimally (Kieffer, D.A., et al., 2016).